 Chiappazzi took the overall adjusted offensive and defensive calculations over the last three years and averaged them.
 He then averaged those metrics for just the NEC games over the last three years.
 The delta between those averages was then applied to every team's current figures in order to create projections.
 As you might expect, every team saw an increase in their adjusted offense and a decrease in their adjusted defense.

 Furthermore, he provided some context as to why the numbers seemed high based on his knowledge from observing trends over the last several seasons.
 He predicted how the teams will finish the season based on the delta between the projected adjusted offensive and defensive calculations.
-Lastly, he compared his projections to KenPom's projections, and footnoted the philosophical changes in RMU's defense that might affect the numbers.
+Lastly, he compared his projections to KenPom's projections, and footnoted the philosophical changes in the Robert Morris defense that might impact the numbers.

 Not only did Chiappazzi demonstrate that he understood the metrics, but more importantly, he framed them within a proper context.
 It just slays me sometimes when I read a tweet or an article that randomly lists some advanced metrics without also noting why that metric is significant or not.
 I understand that it's hard to frame things on Twitter when you're limited to 140 characters.
 Also, some metrics are generally understood and don't need to be framed as much as others.

-With that said, if I told you Pitt is averaging 1.19 points per possession; how much would that actually mean to most fans?
+With that said, if I told you the Pittsburgh Panthers are averaging 1.19 points per possession; how much would that actually mean to most fans?
 By no means am I suggesting that fans aren't educated or have a grasp of advanced metrics.
 I am suggesting, however, that there isn't a well-known benchmark for gauging what is and isn't a good average.

-Now, if I said the Panthers are averaging 1.19 points per possession, and in a four-way tie for seventh in the country, that would have a lot more meaning.
+Now, if I said the Pitt is averaging 1.19 points per possession, and in a four-way tie for seventh in the country that would have a lot more meaning.
 One might grasp the significance of the metric even more if I added that the median is 1.06 points per possession, and the low mark is 0.84.

 Sure, tweeting out some random advanced stat that most people don't know how to find makes you sound smart.
 I guess including it in an article just to keep up with the times covers your bases.
 However, most people can see right through that without having to fully understand the metrics that are being presented.